oisdk/site/posts/2018-06-01-rose-trees-breadth-first-traversing.markdown

 Performance-wise, no one algorithm wins out in every case.
 For enumeration, the zippy algorithm is the fastest in most cases---except when the tree had a large branching factor; then, the iterative algorithm wins out.
 For the traversals, the iterative algorithm is usually better---except for monads with more expensive applicative instances.

 I'm still not convinced that the zippy traversal is as optimized as it could be, however.
+If anyone has a better implementation, I'd love to see it!

 # Fusion